Sluggers ignite Australia in rout of China | The Japan Times

 Thursday’s result eliminated the Chinese, whose participation in this year’s WBC will end with the Pool B finale against Japan Friday night.

-China managed just five hits in the loss.
-Starter Ju Kwon took the loss after allowing a pair of run in three innings on the mound.

-“A very disappointing game,” said China manager John McLaren.
-“We never got into the flow of the game.
-I thought Ju Kwon did a nice job, he made one bad pitch.
-He competed well.
-He was impressive.
-We just didn’t show up tonight.”

 Hughes finished 2-for-5 and drove in four runs.
-He got Australia on the board in the third with a deep drive to left off Ju.
+He got Australia on the board in third with a deep drive to left off Chinese starter Ju Kwon.
 He drove in two more with a double to center in the seventh.

 Dantonio came up with his two-run triple in the fourth, and Timothy Kennelly hit an RBI single in the seventh.
 Beresford capped the offensive attack with his grand slam.